Musbell/tauri-candle-vllm/README.md

 ## Usage

-1. Launch the ZarSage application.
+1. Launch the Message Mate application.
 2. Wait for the LLM to initialize (indicated by the status dot turning green).
-3. Type your agricultural question in the input field and press "Send".
+3. Type your writing request in the input field and press "Send".
-4. Receive personalized advice tailored to your farming needs.
+4. Receive personalized guidance tailored to your specific communication needs.

 ## Development